joesb/helios360/content/handbook/what/advocacy.md

 *👉*{.drop-first .drop-first-vsm .margin-inline-end-md} On the other, your job is to understand in depth the why and the what of the customer's goals, and work to achieve the right outcome to match those objectives.{.padding-inline-start-lg}

+> The Chief Delivery Officer is there to see that customers get what they’ve asked for, and to ensure consistency in customer experience.{.large}
+>
+> *[Jake Goldman](https://www.linkedin.com/in/jacobgoldman/){target=_blank rel="noreferrer nofollow noopener"}, president & founder, [10up](https://10up.com/){target=_blank rel="noreferrer noopener"}, partner, [Fueled](https://fueled.com/){target=_blank rel="noreferrer noopener"}*
+{.content-canvas-item-wide-left .content-canvas-item-left--span-2 .bq-alt-2}

-That puts the Chief Delivery Officer in a particularly unusual place, in between two things — your organisation and your customer — in a place where you're not quite one thing or the other.
-The CDO has to look both ways:
+That puts the Chief Delivery Officer in a particularly unusual place, in between two things — your organisation and your customer — in a place where you're not quite one thing or the other.{.content-canvas-item-right}

+The CDO has to look both ways:{.content-canvas-item-right}

 - to comprehend what the client wants to achieve and represent that to the business so that it can prepare all that's needed to reach those outcomes
 - to understand that the business itself has objectives and capabilities, and what it does for its customers has to align with those goals as well